vitmalina/w2ui-starter/README.md

 ## Gulp

-You will find `gulfile.js` in the project that configured to compile you LESS files, icon-font and bundle up your application.
+Gulp is the task runner that can watch changes.
+It will compile you LESS files, icon-font and bundle up your application.
 If you run gulp without params it will compile LESS files in place.
 You can also run

 ```sh
 gulp dev       # start watching .less and .svg files